 Inadequate disclosure of scientific uncertainties and key assumptions in relation to estimates.

 The Use of Assertions (Ref: Para.
-31L(b) and 31R(b))
+33L(b–)33R(b))

-A77.
+A81.
 Assertions are used by the practitioner in a reasonable assurance engagement, and may be used in a limited assurance engagement, to consider the different types of potential misstatements that may occur.